cmmasaba/SlackScraper/README.md

 # Slack Scraper
 In this project I implement an `ELT (Extract Load Transform)` automation that accesses a<br>
-given Slack workspace and does the following:
+given Slack workspace using the Slack Web API and does the following:
-- Downloads all messages in private and public channels
+- Downloads all messages and threads in private and public channels.
-- Downloads threads related to every message and nests them inside the related message
 - Downloads files and attachments related to each message or thread.

 ### Extract, Load, Transform
 The automation extracts data from Slack using the Web API, it then loads the data to Google<br>
 Cloud Storage.
 This includes the files and a JSONL file containing the messages.
 From GCS<br>
 the data is loaded to Google BigQuery where it can be transformed and put to use.<br>
+In case you are wondering why I did ELT instead of ETL, allow me to quote my manager on this:<br>
 "ETL is a bad practice.
-ELT is a good practice..." ~ my manager.
-In case you're wondering why<br>
+ELT is a good practice..."<br><br>
-I did ELT instead of ETL.<br><br>
 Slack Web API has a limit of 999 on the number of messages that can be downloaded with a single<br>
 API call to `conversations.history`.
 For channels with large conversations or for workspaces<br>
 that have been around for long that limit is not enough to extrac all messages.<br>